-High Court Hands Down Landmark Trade Mark Decision In Katie Perry V Katy Perry Saga
+High Court hands down landmark trade mark decision in Katie Perry V Katy Perry saga

 - with Inhouse Counsel

-- with readers working within the Insurance, Media & Information and Oil & Gas industries
+- with readers working within the Media & Information, Oil & Gas and Law Firm industries

 In a decision likely to shape trade mark law in Australia, the High Court of Australia today ruled in favour of Sydney fashion designer Katie Taylor, overturning a Federal Court order that would have cancelled her registered “Katie Perry” trade mark for clothing.